The Sakya Presentation of Inseparable Samsara and Nirvana

 One teacher said that one can dedicate the positive force of all the bodhisattvas.
 What about dedicating someone else’s positive force, what does that mean?

 It’s hard to say.
 What we can do is provide causes.
-There’s two points here.
+There are two points here.
 When you say dedicating the bodhisattvas’ positive force, they’ve already dedicated it.
 What we can do is add our positive force, in a sense network it with theirs.
 How that actually functions I really don’t know.
 I haven’t really analyzed that so deeply.
 It would probably be like this.

 How is it that by our prayers, we’re able to, affect somebody else’s karma, “I dedicate this to you.”
 What that means can be understood on many levels.
 “I dedicate all my virtues, my positive force to benefit others,” can be understood on the level that “Because of my positive force I’ve gone to school, I have an education, I have this talent and that talent, and I’m going to dedicate it to others,” meaning “I’m going to use it to benefit others.”
 That’s one level of meaning.